 Supplier Development

-Supplier Diversity and Development Resources
+Supplier Development Resources

 Larger suppliers are also encouraged to develop mentor-protégé relationships to help smaller suppliers build capacity.
 Benefits to this type of arrangement go both ways.
 For example, the protégé can benefit from the mentors’ knowledge, resources and capabilities.
 Mentors can refine their skills and note potential areas for improvement.
-The City and County of Denver and SBA operate mentor-protégé programs that interested suppliers can sign up for.

-DHA formal solicitation outline:
+DHA formal solicitation (RFP) outline:

 - Cover Page.
 Explains important due dates for questions, proposals and pre-proposal meetings when applicable